adamconnelly/Thrift.Net/add-new-syntax-to-compiler.md

 public void Generate_NamespaceSupplied_SetsCorrectNamespace()
 {
     // Arrange
-    var generator = new ThriftDocumentGenerator();
+    var input = "namespace csharp Thrift.Net.Tests";
-    var document = new ThriftDocument("Thrift.Net.Tests", new List<EnumDefinition>());
+    var compilationResult = this.Compiler.Compile(input.ToStream());

     // Act
-    var output = generator.Generate(document);
+    var output = this.Generator.Generate(compilationResult.Document);

     // Assert
-    var root = ParseCSharp(output);
+    var (root, _, _) = ParseCSharp(output);
-    var namespaceDeclaration = root.Members.First() as NamespaceDeclarationSyntax;
+    var namespaceDeclaration = root.GetCompilationUnitRoot().Members.First() as NamespaceDeclarationSyntax;
     Assert.Equal("Thrift.Net.Tests", namespaceDeclaration.Name.ToString());
 }
 ```

-In that test, we create a `ThriftDocument` to pass to the generator, generate
+In that test, we use the Thrift compiler to create a `Document` to pass to the
-our code, and then parse it using the `ParseCSharp()` method.
-This uses the
+generator, generate our code, and then parse it using the `ParseCSharp()`
-[.NET Compiler Platform](https://github.com/dotnet/roslyn) (AKA Roslyn) to parse
+method.
+This uses the [.NET Compiler Platform](https://github.com/dotnet/roslyn)
+(AKA Roslyn) to parse our generated code.

-our generated code.
-Similar to the way that Thrift provides us with a Parse Tree
+Similar to the way that Thrift provides us with a Parse Tree of our Thrift
-of our Thrift syntax that we can then analyse, Roslyn provides us with an
+syntax that we can then analyse, Roslyn provides us with an Abstract Syntax Tree
-Abstract Syntax Tree (AST) that represents the C# we provide to it.
-This allows
+(AST) that represents the C# we provide to it.
+This allows us to
-us to programmatically verify that our generator produces valid C#.
+programmatically verify that our generator produces valid C#.

-**NOTE:** since we're using Roslyn anyway for testing, it might actually make
-sense to use it to generate our C# code instead of StringTemplate.
-We'll just
-need to weigh up the benefits against whether it makes the code more complex and
-less maintainable.

 ## Run the Compiler